National Transportation Safety Board (NTSB or Board).

 (iii) Information that would disclose the identity of a confidential source;

 (iv) Information of which applicable law prohibits disclosure;

 (v) Information about which the law judge grants leave to withhold as not relevant to the subject matter of the proceeding or otherwise, for good cause shown; or

-(3) Nothing in this section shall be interpreted as preventing the Administrator from releasing to the respondent information in addition to that which is contained in the releasable portion of the EIR.
+(3) Nothing in this section shall be interpreted as preventing the Administrator from releasing to the Start Printed Page 41651respondent information in addition to that which is contained in the releasable portion of the EIR.

 Christopher A. Hart,